Choice-free duality for orthocomplemented lattices by means of spectral spaces: The category of UVO-spaces

-With the notions of a spectral map and $p$-morphism in mind, we arrive at the notion of a UVO-map. \begin{definition} If $X$ and $X'$ are UVO-spaces, then a map $f\colon X\to X'$ is a \textit{UVO-map} if $f$ is a spectral map and $p$-morphism with respect to the set-theoretic complement of the orthogonality relations $\not\perp$ and $\not\perp'$ of $X$ and $X'$ respectively, so it satisfies the following conditions: \begin{enumerate} \item $x\not\perp y\Longrightarrow f(x)\not\perp'f(y)$ \item $f(x)\not\perp' y'\Longrightarrow\exists y\in X:x\not\perp y \& f(y)=y'$ \end{enumerate} \end{definition} The above construction of a UVO-map between UVO-spaces is highly reminscent to the construction of a continuous map between two Stone spaces of an ortholattice, as defined in \cite{bimbo}.
+With the notions of a spectral map and a weak $p$-morphism in mind, we arrive at the notion of a UVO-map. \begin{definition} If $X$ and $X'$ are UVO-spaces, then a map $f\colon X\to X'$ is a \textit{UVO-map} if $f$ is a spectral map and a weak $p$-morphism. \end{definition} The above construction of a UVO-map between UVO-spaces is highly reminscent to the construction of a continuous map between two Stone spaces of an ortholattice, as defined in \cite{bimbo}.